 Everything these followers believed about their Messiah for the previous three years suddenly resonated only more questions.
 Shuffling through memory files, trying to remember what He had said, attempting to make sense of it all with only human eyes, ears, and understanding left them wondering – and wandering (they all scattered after Jesus was taken, prisoner).
 We only know of one that remained close, even watching as his friend died, the apostle John – the disciple Jesus loved, His best friend on the earth.
 Jesus made sure that John would look after His mother, and that His mother would regard John as her own.
 As indescribable as each day must have been knowing she was the mother of God’s son, how much more so that God’s son used some of His last words, last energies, to make sure she was not alone.

 In each of their scattered corners, they honored the Sabbath.
 How rote those prayers must have seemed.
 How empty and silent that Sabbath was compared to previous ones of miraculous healings and confrontations from the Pharisees.
 The women waited impatiently to tend to the Lord’s body.
 Here is my friend’s status regarding that first day of the week:

-I heard a sermon, taken from the following poem.
-When we face an uncertainty, when our hope seems lost, when our dreams appear impossibly dashed, consider that Friday.
+When we face uncertainty, when our hope seems lost, when our dreams appear impossibly dashed, consider that Friday.
 God truly plans for our bright future, working all things together for good.
 Though not always an earthly reward, He remains faithful to His promises.